 - A criminal offence where the law is broken is a hate crime

-- An incident that is not criminal offences is a hate incidents
+- An incident that is not a criminal offence is a hate incident

 'Hate' can cause a range of emotional responses, including fear, anger and shock.
 People experience mental and physical well-being issues such as problems sleeping, depression, anxiety and paranoia.
 Hate hurts and no-one should have to tolerate it.